-PVAMU's General Statement on the Use of Generative Artificial Intelligence Tools in the Classroom Generative Artificial Intelligence (GAI), specifically foundational models that can create writing, computer code, and/or images using minimal human prompting, are increasingly becoming pervasive.
+PVAMU's General Statement on the Use of Generative Artificial Intelligence Tools in the Classroom

+Generative Artificial Intelligence (GAI), specifically foundational models that can create writing, computer code, and/or images using minimal human prompting, are increasingly becoming pervasive.
 Even though ChatGPT is one of the most well-known GAIs currently available, this statement includes any and all past, current, and future generations of GAI software.
 Prairie View A&M University expects that all work produced for a grade in any course, be it face-to-face or virtual, will be the sole product of a student's endeavors to meet those academic goals.
-Intellectual honesty is vital to an academic community and for my fair evaluation of your work.
-All work submitted in this course must be your own, completed in accordance with the University's academic regulations.
-You may not engage in unauthorized collaboration or make use of ChatGPT or other AI composition software.
-Using these tools without my permission puts your academic integrity at risk.
-Students must not substitute the substance of their original work with the results of using AI tools.
+However, should an instructor permit their students to use artificial intelligence as a resource or tool, students must not substitute the substance of their original work with the results of using such GAI tools.
 This clearly violates the University's Administrative Guidelines on Academic Integrity and its underlying academic values.